mairura/JAVA-CHAT-APP/README.md

 4. In a new terminal, run the GUI client

-     - java -cp out ChatClientGUI.ChatClientGUI
+     - Run : java -cp out ChatClientGUI.ChatClientGUI

 # Tip
-- You can many instances of the GUI to have many UI interactions to mimic many users in the chat app
+- You can run many instances of the GUI to have many UI interactions to mimic many users in the chat app

 # Note
 - This is just a starter chat app for in-house usage.
 Play around with it and reach out where I can improve on it.
 Thanks.

+# FOLLOW FOR UPDATES
+- Add sound effects
+- User Profiles
+- User Avatars
+- User Status Messages